 It is very important to position the wood fire as close as possible to the flue system, and in an area that will favour the most efficient heat distribution possible throughout the house.
 The wood fire must therefore be installed in the room where the most time is spent, and in the most spacious room possible.
 Recall that wood fires produce radiating heat, the heat we feel when we are close to a wood fire.
 A wood fire also functions by convection that is through the displacement of hot air accelerated upwards and its replacement with cooler air.
-If necessary, the hot air distribution from the wood fire may be facilitated by the installation of a blower.
+The hot air distribution from the wood fire is facilitated by the blower.